wyeworks/blog/source/_posts/2017-12-27-new-features-in-ruby-2-dot-5-0.markdown

 and [extended slicing to hashes](https://github.com/rails/rails/blob/v5.1.4/activesupport/lib/active_support/core_ext/hash/slice.rb#L21-L24).

-On that same note, *Ruby 2.5.0* is now providing a way for the programmer to *choose* the keys of a hash he or she is interested in (*in fact, the [proposed name](https://bugs.ruby-lang.org/issues/13563) for the method was `choice` to start with*).
+On that same note, *Ruby 2.5.0* is now providing a way for the programmers to *choose* the keys of a hash they're interested in (*in fact, the [proposed name](https://bugs.ruby-lang.org/issues/13563) for the method was `choice` to start with*).

 Given a hash, `slice` allows you to return a new hash